Leave your search & conversion rate optimization projects in the hands of a certified Growth & Performance Marketing Manager

 Eliminated Google Penalties on Nairametrics After Japanese Spam Hack

 Nairametrics, a financial media platform, faced a major challenge when its website was hit by Japanese SEO spam and a DDOS attack.
-These issues coincided with Googlebot’s crawl schedule, severely damaging the site’s rankings and traffic.
+These issues coincided with Googlebot’s crawl schedule, resulting in severe damage to the site’s rankings and traffic.
 As a result, Nairametrics experienced significant visibility loss, dropping from millions of monthly page views to a fraction of that number.

 My task was to eliminate the penalties imposed by Google, restore Nairametrics’ SEO health, and bring back its previous traffic levels (3M page views per month).
 This required addressing the technical SEO issues caused by the attack and improving the site’s structure and content to regain search engine trust.